CurtisColwell/StrainViz/README.md

 ## Colour codes

 In the .tcl file used to visualize the strain, the first two lines specify the minimum and maximum energy present in the molecule.
-This value is given in Hartrees.
+This value is given in kcal/mol.
 The most red bond has the maximum energy and the most green bond has the minimum energy.

 ## Fragment creation